Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/39706483/

-• Population: Patients with MDD.
+• Population: Persons with major depressive disorder.

-• Intervention: Self-administered wearable tPBM.
+• Intervention: Self-administered portable tPBM equipment.

-• Main findings:
+• Key findings:

-• Low dosimetry insufficient for antidepressant effect
+• Low dose proved insufficient for antidepressant effect

-• Improved sleep quality noted
+• Improved sleep quality was reported

-• Study type: Randomized, double-blind, sham-controlled (2025).
+• Study type: Randomized double-blind sham-controlled study.

 6. Coelho DRA, et al. Dose-finding RCT of tPBM — neurometabolite changes & clinical correlations (2025)